swtv-kaist/cs458-spring23/README.md

 ## Course Schedule

-### Part I: Overview of software complexity and testing
+### Part I: Overview of High SW Complexity and Testing

 “Software testers do not make software; they only make them better.” – Anonymous